sonic-net/DASH/sirius-pipeline/README.md

 # Detailed Build Workflow
 This explains the various build steps in more details.
 The CI pipeline does most of these steps as well.
 All filenames and directories mentioned in the sections below are relative to the `sirius-pipeline` directory (containing this README) unless otherwise specified.

-Building starts by retrieving a pre-built `dash-bmv2` Docker image from a Docker registry ,then executing a series of targets in the main [Makefile](Makefile) via `make <target>`.
+Building starts by retrieving a pre-built `dash-bmv2` Docker image from a Docker registry, then executing a series of targets in the main [Makefile](Makefile) via `make <target>`.
 It is designed to be run either manually; via user-supplied scripts; or from a CI pipeline in the cloud.

 See the diagram below.
-You can read the [Dockerfile](Dockerfile) and all `Makefile`s to get a deeper understanding of the build process.
+You can read the [Dockerfile](Dockerfile) and all `Makefiles` to get a deeper understanding of the build process.

 ## Build Workflow Diagram